 Has worked for a small engineering firm for the past 10 years.
 Began as a Content Marketer and has since been promoted to a Marketing Manager position.

-A 32 year old female, she is married with a one year old girl.
-She and her husband have a combined income over $150,000 a year and live in Bethesda, Maryland.
+A 32-year-old female.
+She is married with a one-year-old daughter.
+She and her husband have a combined income of over $150,000 a year and live in Bethesda, Maryland.

 She has a social personality and tends to be chatty and extroverted.
 She doesn't usually plan to lead meetings but ends up being put in charge more often than not.
 She is most active on Instagram and Facebook, and gets her news from Twitter, Yahoo and The Skimm.

 Katherine would like to be considered for a VP position that is opening up.
-To do so, she wants to increase ROI by 25% for their current campaigns over the next year, and decrease inner office turnover.
-She is currently a decision maker within the marketing vertical, but only an influencer to the executive team for sales and marketing.
+To do so, she wants to increase ROI by 25% for their current campaigns over the next year, and decrease internal office turnover.
+She is currently a decision-maker within the marketing vertical, but only an influencer to the executive team for sales and marketing.

 Having enough hands on deck to execute goals and handle the workload necessary for campaigns to thrive.
 Looking for a solution that would handle tasks through automation so her team is free to focus on important issues without getting buried and burnt out.

-See if that takes your messaging to the next level?
-Having a completely fleshed out buyer persona illuminates the path to the right messaging and positioning your team needs to be tapping into.
-Instead of speaking to general assumptions, you have pull right at the heartstrings and desires of those your interacting with, so that by the time they come to buy, they are thanking you, and not the other way around.
+Try it for yourself!
+Having a completely fleshed-out buyer persona illuminates the path to the right messaging and positioning your team needs to be tapping into.
+Instead of speaking to general assumptions, you can pull right at the heartstrings and desires of those you interact with, so that by the time they come to buy, they are thanking you, and not the other way around.

 Have questions about creating your buyer personas?
-Ask us in the comments, we'd love to help!
+Read out to us.
+We'd love to help!

 - Why Traditional Marketing Doesn't Get the Job Done